Available until February 15, 2019

-This webcast will provide an overview of the different acceptable statutory and non-discriminatory classification exclusions.
-Starting with the statutory exclusions, we will progress to non-discriminatory classifications based on job description, geographic location, hourly versus salaried, etc. Employee exclusions in a safe harbor 401(k), a QACA, and a 403(b) will be addressed.
-The impact on eligibility of a MEP or a controlled group will also be discussed.
-Lastly, the change of the status of an employee and a change in a rehire’s classification when rehired will be covered.
+This webcast provides an overview of the different acceptable statutory and non-discriminatory classification exclusions.
+Starting with the statutory exclusions, we progress to non-discriminatory classifications based on job description, geographic location, hourly versus salaried, etc. Discuss employee exclusions in a safe harbor 401(k), a QACA and a 403(b); the impact on eligibility of a MEP or a controlled group; and the change of the status of an employee, and a change in a rehire’s classification when rehired.
 The impact of the plan document’s provisions will be referred to throughout, including IRS QAB 2006-03.

 1. Determine the concepts for acceptable classification group exclusions

 2. Be advised of the impact of a change in an employee’s, or a rehire’s, classification to (or from) an excluded group

 3. Differentiate between 403(b) exclusions for deferrals and the exclusions for 403(b) employer contributions

 CE Credit: 2 ARA, 2 ERPA, 2 JBEA Noncore